 Must be agile and flexible enough to maneuver around animals and enclosures

 Must have average vision and hearing

 Must be in good physical condition and able to work efficiently and with stamina.

-To apply for the animal care internship/volunteer position, please send a copy of your cover letter and resume to the address listed below, or email the materials to the contacts listed below.
+To apply for the animal care internship/volunteer position, please send a copy of your cover letter and resume to the address listed below.
 Depending upon available space and Department need, you may then be contacted for an interview.

 Oatland Island Wildlife Center

 711 Sandtown Road